mawillcockson/dotfiles/INSTALL_windows.md

 By far the most difficult setup has been Windows, and forcing the use of command-line Unix tools.

-It would probably be easier to use GUI tools built for windows, as opposed to lifting the entire setup from other operating systems, and transplanting it to Windows.
+It would probably have been easier to have used GUI tools built for windows, as opposed to having attempted to lift the entire setup from other operating systems, and transplant it to Windows.

 # Getting the repository

-In order to get the repository we need [git][] and [gnupg][].
+In order to get and use the repository we need [`git`][git], [`gpg`][gnupg], and [`python`][python].

-Windows now comes with [OpenSSH][], but it listens on a [named pipe][named-pipe], not a [Unix domain socket][af-unix], which is what gnupg uses, so we need a program to shuttle between the two.
+All three of these can be downloaded and installed using [scoop][], which we will download an install in a following section.

 We also need a program to help automate downloading and managing all these programs.

-To get all of this set up, we'll use [Windows PowerShell][PowerShell].
+In this case, we'll use [Windows PowerShell][PowerShell].

 Unless noted, all commands are run in order, in one [PowerShell][] session.
+Some variables may be set in one section, and then used in later sections, and the later sections may not work if the PowerShell session is closed and reopened.

 ## [PowerShell Core][pscore6]

 While not strictly necessary, having the latest and greatest [PowerShell Core][pscore6] would be nice.
-This process does require administrative privaleges, currently, as it install this globally.
+This process does require administrative privaleges, currently, as it install this for all users.

 To get PowerShell Core, run the following commands from PowerShell: